Inflect logo

 FactorRating / DataNotes

-Tax IncentivesYesMultiple DC-specific sales and ad valorem tax exemptions are available.
+Tax IncentivesYesMultiple state-level sales and ad valorem tax exemptions for qualifying data centers.

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no direct public cloud on-ramps within Pensacola as of September 2025.
-Businesses connect to major cloud providers, including AWS, Google Cloud, and Microsoft Azure, via dedicated network links to the primary hub in Atlanta.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Pensacola as of September 2025.
+Businesses connect to major cloud providers like AWS, Google Cloud, and Microsoft Azure via private network extensions to the nearest primary hubs, such as Atlanta or Jacksonville.

 Power Analysis